jonathanyeong/jonathanyeong/README.md

 ### Hi friends! 👋

-I'm a senior software engineer with a focus on trying to help others with their development career.
-I write posts about life as a developer with some tutorials sprinkled in.
-Originally from Australia.
+I'm a staff software developer currently at Flexport.
+Living in Toronto, Canada but originally from Australia.
+Always keen to help where I can.
+I write about tech, and the things that I'm learning.
+Worked with Ruby, Rails, JS/TS, Node.
+Weak opinions on architecture, strong opinions on developer experience.

 - 😄 My pronouns are he/him/his.
-- 💬 Ask me about climbing, photography, learning.
 - 📝 Read my writing: [jonathanyeong.com](https://jonathanyeong.com).
+- 📣 Find me on [Twitter](https://twitter.com/JonoYeong) or [Bluesky](https://bsky.app/profile/jonathanyeong.bsky.social)